Ushuaia: Climate

-Ushuaia features a significantly ocean-moderated mild tundra climate (Köppen: ET); bordering on a subpolar oceanic climate (Köppen: Cfc), with cool, but not cold, conditions throughout the year (average temperature remains above 0 °C and below 10 °C year round).
+Ushuaia features a significantly ocean-moderated mild tundra climate (Köppen: ET, bordering on Cfc; Trewartha: Ftkk), with cool, but not cold, conditions throughout the year (average temperature remains above 0 °C and below 10 °C year round).
 Vegetation around the city thus does not resemble typical tundra but is instead heavily forested.
 Temperatures at the Ushuaia – Malvinas Argentinas International Airport average 1.3 °C in the coolest month (July), and 9.7 °C in the warmest month (January).
 The record low is −21.0 °C in July, and the record high is 29.5 °C in January.
 On average, the city experiences 146 days of precipitation a year, with many cloudy and foggy days, averaging 206 cloudy days a year.
 This results in Ushuaia receiving an average of 3.93 hours of sunshine per day (an annual total of 1,434 hours) or about 30.2% of possible sunshine.
-Despite receiving only 529.7 mm average annual precipitation, Ushuaia is very humid with an average humidity of 77%.
+Despite receiving only 529.7 mm average annual precipitation, Ushuaia is very humid, with an average humidity of 77%.

 Summers tend to be cloudy and windy, with maximum temperatures averaging around 14 °C during the day and about 5 °C at night.
 Temperatures of 20 °C or more occur only on a handful of days, and night frost is always possible, as well as days below 10.0 °C. Temperatures gradually diminish during the autumn, to reach maximum temperatures of about 4.5 °C and minimum temperatures of −1.4 °C in winter, with frequent snow, sleet and rain showers.
-Some winters may bring extended periods of frost and snow with a perpetual snowcover, whereas other winters might just bring snowstorms followed by thaws.
+Some winters may bring extended periods of frost and snow with a perpetual snow cover, whereas other winters might just bring snowstorms followed by thaws.
 Temperatures then very slowly recover during the spring, but snow showers and frost are a common occurrence until the beginning of the summer in December, and they might occur even in midsummer.
+Frost is common in any month.

-The southwestern winds make the outer islands wetter, reaching 1400 mm at Isla de los Estados (Staten Island).
+The southwestern winds make the outer islands wetter, reaching 1400 mm at Isla de los Estados (Island of the States).
 Because temperatures are cool throughout the year, there is little evaporation.
 Snow is common in winter and regularly occurs throughout the year.
 Ushuaia occasionally experiences snow in summer (from November to March).
-Due to its high southern latitude, the city's climate is influenced by Antarctica, and the duration of daylight varies significantly, from more than 17 hours in summer to just over 7 hours in winter.
+Due to its high southern latitude, the city's climate is influenced by Antarctica.
+The duration of daylight varies from more than 17 hours in summer to just over 7 hours in winter.